-Volunteers paint the Bee Line Mural on the sidewalk along Maple Street
+Volunteers paint the Bee Line Mural on the sidewalk along Maple Street (left)

 VI.
-REALIZING THE VISION: THE ACTION PLAN VI.
-REALIZING THE VISION: THE ACTION PLAN | 277
+REALIZING THE VISION: THE ACTION PLAN

 Implementation Strategy

 Based on community input and planning team analysis, there are seven components to the Implementation Strategy.
 These are listed on the following pages, with icons for the corresponding Gen H goals that they each advance.